Falls are not a normal part of aging and most falls can be prevented.

 - Restless Sleep: Many falls occur during dream cycles.
 Seniors have shared stories of “jumping” from bed as part of a dream and waking up on the floor.

 Evidence stipulates that a large majority of people who are living with dementia are prone to falling out of bed.
 Indeed, those living with cognitive impairment may become unaware of their physical limitations.
 They often will attempt to get out of bed even though they may lack the ability to walk on their own, leading to a fall.
 Additionally, incontinence is very common in people living with dementia; however, the instinct to get up and go to the bathroom remains.
-This often causes them to make multiple trips to the restroom on their own at night – a breeding ground for falls to occur.
+This often causes them to make multiple trips to the restroom on their own at night – a danger zone for falls to occur.

 Common Mistakes Made When Trying to Prevent Falls From Bed